kokkos/kokkos-core-wiki/docs/source/API/core/Graph.rst

 For small workloads that need to be sumitted several times, it might save you some overhead [reference to some presentation / paper].

-:code:`Kokkos::Graph` is specialized for some backends:
+:cppkokkos:`Kokkos::Graph` is specialized for some backends:

-* :code:`Cuda`: [ref to vendor doc]
+* :cppkokkos:`Cuda`: [ref to vendor doc]
-* :code:`HIP`: [ref to vendor doc]
+* :cppkokkos:`HIP`: [ref to vendor doc]
-* :code:`SYCL`: [ref to vendor doc] -> https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/experimental/sycl_ext_oneapi_graph.asciidoc
+* :cppkokkos:`SYCL`: [ref to vendor doc] -> https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/experimental/sycl_ext_oneapi_graph.asciidoc

 For other backends, Kokkos provides a defaulted implementation [ref to file].

 Philosophy
 ----------

-As mentioned earlier, the :code:`Kokkos::Graph` is first defined, and then executed.
+As mentioned earlier, the :cppkokkos:`Kokkos::Graph` is first defined, and then executed.
 In fact, before the graph can be executed, it needs to be *instantiated*.

 During the *instantiation* phase, the topology of the graph is **locked**, and an *executable graph* is created.